olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 **Example use-case**

-As an example, fetch data from an array of URLs and process them:
+As an example, fetch data from a URL and process it:

-    URLs -> fetch -> html2markdown -> first_paragraph
+    URL -> fetch -> html2markdown -> first_paragraph

 Or in PHP;